DriveON: Emissions and safety inspection program

 Search a vehicle’s emissions test history

-If you did not receive a paper vehicle inspection report, you have received a new DriveON digital inspection report.
+If you did not receive a paper vehicle inspection report and you have received a new DriveON digital inspection report, you may search for your digital DriveON vehicle’s emissions inspection report by following the link below.

-For help finding vehicle emission test history and vehicle inspection reports, call
+For help finding vehicle emissions test history and vehicle inspection reports, call the DriveON Contact Centre (for the public) toll- free at

 In order to search your vehicle’s test history, you will need your vehicle identification number (VIN).
 You can find your VIN on the: